skyrimer/DBL-Micro-Soft/Final_code/README.md

 ### _6_Categorisation

 This folder contains retrieving topics of the conversations, for which you need to run `category_upload.ipynb` file.
-In order to train the model, you need to put your manually labelled dataset as `translated_and_categorized_cleaned.xlsx` in the same folder.
+In order to train the model, you need to put your manually labelled dataset as `topics_labelled.xlsx` in the same folder.
 Otherwise, the model does not work. `local` and `batch_size` variables have the same meaning as in files before.

 ### _7_Visualizations_Sprint_2